VirtusLab/akka-serialization-helper/README.md

 `akka-serialization-helper` to the rescue!
 It detects messages, events and persistent states, and checks whether they extend the given base trait and report an error when they don't.
-This ensures that the specified serializer is used by Akka and protects against accidental use of [Java serialization](https://doc.akka.io/docs/akka/current/serialization.html#java-serialization) or outright serialization failure.
+This ensures that the specified serializer is used by Akka and protects against an unintended fallback to [Java serialization](https://doc.akka.io/docs/akka/current/serialization.html#java-serialization) or outright serialization failure.